CHATTG1/PredictiveModeling/ml_dlaas_api_docs.md

 # REST API for Deep learning

-REST APIs for Deep learning will be released soon.
+REST APIs for Deep learning are not yet available.

-In the meantime you can train deep learning models by installing the [command line interface](ml_dlaas_environment.html)
+To train deep learning models, install and use the [command line interface](ml_dlaas_environment.html).

 ## Learn more